nacho-herrera/pyCocos/README.md

 ## Acknowledgements

 This library was created with the support of the Scrappers Argentinos and Inversiones y Algoritmos Telegram Groups.
-Updated version that includes OTP validation is based on the development and testing of @El_Raulo, @mjcolom and @sebivaq.
+The updated version that includes OTP validation is based on the development and testing of @El_Raulo, @mjcolom, and @sebivaq.
 Special thanks to them.